 Tracking your laundromat metrics could mean success or failure for your business.
 Without metrics, you’re operating on instinct and feeling rather than facts and data.
 Tracking actual data helps you make informed business decisions to identify opportunities, benchmark revenue, and allocate resources efficiently.

-By monitoring these metrics, laundromat owners can maximize profitability and productivity for their business.
+By monitoring these metrics, laundromat owners can maximize the profitability and productivity of their businesses.
 In this article, we’ll break down each of the 6 key metrics, and discuss how and why you should be tracking them.

 1. Total Gross Revenue

 Laundromat owners should be calculating daily, weekly, and monthly revenue.
 This not only helps you understand how much revenue you’re generating but also pinpoints which days are the slowest so you can work on optimizing them.

 Weekly and monthly revenue will help you better gauge overall revenue, and the daily will help you account for any slow days or peak performance periods.
 Knowing daily revenue can also help you when offering promotions.
 If revenue is low one day of the week versus another, you can offer incentives to entice customers to do laundry on less-busy days.